sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 TicTacToe.loadArtifact(artifact);
 ```

-You may visit [here](https://learn.scrypt.io/en/courses/Build-a-Tic-tac-toe-Game-with-sCrypt-614c387bc0974f55df5af1e5/lessons/2/chapters/1) for more details about how to add a front end for the contract.
+You may visit [here](https://learn.scrypt.io/en/courses/Build-a-Tic-tac-toe-Game-with-sCrypt-614c387bc0974f55df5af1e5/lessons/2/chapters/1) for more details about how to add a front end to a contract.

 ### `checkSig`